Ademan-laptop/freenet-website-redesign/help.md

 may not deal with to extent you might wish.
 If this upsets you, all of our code is freely available, so you are free to take as much of it as you like and write your own distributed network that suits your desires.
+{% endgettext %}

-### What private data does Freenet store?
+### {% gt What private data does Freenet store?
 How do I get rid of it?
-How can I secure my computer so I am safe when running Freenet?
+How can I secure my computer so I am safe when running Freenet? %}

+{% gettext %}
 First of all, we **strongly** suggest that you install Freenet inside an encrypted drive using, for example, [Truecrypt](http://www.truecrypt.org/).
 It is not possible for Freenet to prevent all leaks of private data,